gatsbyjs/gatsby/docs/docs/mdx/writing-pages.md

 ### Exporting page metadata

 You can provide additional data about a given document by exporting.
-`gatsby-mdx` will automatically add it to the GraphQL schema so you can use the exported data in your queries and in rendering.
+`gatsby-plugin-mdx` will automatically add it to the GraphQL schema so you can use the exported data in your queries and in rendering.

 Data exported in MDX documents in this manner is also made available on the